Ozakinn/Art-and-Craft-Inventory-System/README.md

 •	Change all the filepath that you can see in the python file.
 Refer to current path and folder exists and change it on your own.

-•	This system will be maintained but will not update for new feature and bugs.
+•	This system will be maintained but will not update for new feature.
 If you want to update/fix a bug, ensure that you already fixed and then post an issue with the given fix you made.

 ## Community
-**This application will no longer update for new feature.
-But it will be maintained.**
+**This app will no longer receive updates for new features (unless I have time).
+However, it will be maintained.**

 Please start a GitHub Issue if you have a problem.